Siewierz: History

 Polish Baroque poet Walenty Roździeński stayed in the town in the early 17th century.
 In 1790, near to the doom of the Polish–Lithuanian Commonwealth, the ecclesiastic duchy of Siewierz was incorporated directly into the Crown of the Kingdom of Poland.
 In 1795, Siewierz was annexed by Prussia in the Third Partition of Poland, and included in the new province of New Silesia.
 In 1800, the seat of the bishop moved away from the town.

-In 1807, Napoleon recreated the duchy of Siewierz (Sievers), and granted it to Jean Lannes, after Prussia was forced to cede all her acquisitions from the Second and Third Partitions of Poland.
+In 1807, Napoleon recreated the duchy of Siewierz as a principality (Sievers), and granted it to Jean Lannes, after Prussia was forced to cede all her acquisitions from the Second and Third Partitions of Poland.
 After the defeat of Napoleon, Siewierz was included in Congress Poland, under Imperial Russian rule.
 The town declined continuously, due to the lacking of industry and communication.
 During the January Uprising, in February 1863, Siewierz was captured by Polish insurgents after their victory in the Battle of Sosnowiec nearby.
 In 1870, it lost its city status as part of Tsarist anti-Polish repressions following the fall of the January Uprising.
 In 1918, Poland regained independence, and Siewierz became part of the Second Polish Republic.

 During the German invasion of Poland, which started World War II in September 1939, Siewierz was invaded and captured by Nazi Germany, and already on September 4, 1939, German troops committed a massacre of 10 Poles in the town, including one woman and several teenagers (see Nazi crimes against the Polish nation).
 The town was then occupied by Germany until 1945.

 In 1962 it regained its city status.